 However, understanding the precise impact of drugs on the human body requires thorough research.
 So, what are the physiological effects of drug, alcohol, or medication misuse on the body?

-The human body is composed of essential components such as vitamins, minerals, proteins, and various elements.
+The human body comprises essential components such as vitamins, minerals, proteins, and various elements.
 These serve as the fundamental building blocks of a healthy system.
 However, when a foreign substance enters the body, it triggers a heightened defensive response across different areas.

-Cocaine will enter the bloodstream and the brain within five minutes of ingestion.
-It is quickly followed by euphoria and ends with a body crash, exhaustion, irritability, etc. Cocaine, just like alcohol, depletes vitamin B1 from the system.
+Cocaine enters the bloodstream and the brain within five minutes of ingestion.
+It is quickly followed by euphoria and ends with a body crash, exhaustion, irritability, etc. Cocaine, like alcohol, depletes vitamin B1 from the system.
 This vitamin manages proper mental functions, among other tasks, so receptors can process and transmit information from the environment.

 This nutrient will rapidly deplete from cocaine or alcohol use, resulting in loss of appetite, fatigue, etc. One will feel a tingling sensation in the arms and legs and experience muscle weakness.
 There are also mental side effects not mentioned in this present article.